-Merit increases for regular full-time and part-time employees are granted in proportion relation to an employee's demonstrated job performance and current placement within the employee's his/her job classification's salary range.
-Supervisors and managers will shall establish performance standards and communicate these expectations to each of their staff. their respective employees.
-In addition, supervisors and managers will shall discuss with each employee concerning his or her performance during that employee's performance review process.
+Merit increases for regular full-time and part-time employees are granted in proportion, to an employee's demonstrated job performance and current placement within the employee's, salary range.
+Supervisors and managers will_establish performance standards and communicate these expectations to each of their staff.
+In addition, supervisors and managers will_discuss with each employee concerning his or her performance during that employee's performance review process.